rickstaa/stable-learning-control/docs/source/user/installation.rst

     conda create -n mlc python=3.7

-To use Python from the environment you just created, activate the environment with:
+To use Python from the environment, you just created, activate the environment with:

 .. code-block:: bash